Izumi17-mc/Laminar-Open-Issue/README.md

 Welcome!
 This repository serves as the public space to report bugs, discuss hardware compatibility, and suggest features for the Laminar Engine Minecraft mod.

 As mentioned on the Modrinth page, Laminar is a solo experiment.
-The source code is closed-source and kept in a private repository simply because I figured you guys wouldn't want to look at it, and honestly, neither do I. You will not find any code here—this space is purely for community feedback and issue tracking.
+The source code is closed-source and kept in a private repository simply because I want to keep the development manageable and stress-free for me.
+You will not find any code here—this space is purely for community feedback and issue tracking.

 ---